 How FINRA arbitration for securities industry professionals helps

 Residents of New York State may want to learn more about what FINRA is and how it may help in resolving disputes.
-With arbitration as an alternative to litigation, cases may settle more easily and meet with the rules of the SEC.
+With arbitration as an alternative to litigation, cases may settle more easily and meet the rules of the SEC.
 The panel’s decision is final, while arbitrators, chosen by both sides, determine the award.
 Women-owned businesses as well as others may benefit from a resolution arbitrated by the Financial Industry Regulatory Authority, FINRA.

 What is arbitration?

 According to FINRA, panels resolve a dispute with one to three arbitrators.
 They are selected by the parties involved.
 They study documents, listen to arguments, and read the pleadings in order to make a fair decision.
 Parties must abide by the decision, but FINRA is not responsible to the award.

 Arbitration can be quicker and less costly